Recycled Hemp & Silk Knitting Yarn

 Calling all knitters!
-If you or someone close to you loves to knit, choose the sustainable option and opt for this recycled hemp and silk wool for your next knitting project!
-Handmade in Nepal, this knitting wool has been cleverly woven by artisans using recycled hemp and silk mixed fibre threads.
-Boasting a kaleidoscope of colours and textures, whatever you choose to knit is sure to be as unique as the artisan who made your wool themselves!
+If you or someone close to you loves to knit, choose the sustainable option and opt for this recycled hemp and silk yarn for your next knitting project!
+Handmade in Nepal, this knitting yarn has been cleverly spun by artisans using recycled hemp and silk mixed fibre threads.
+Boasting a kaleidoscope of colours and textures, whatever you choose to knit is sure to be as unique as the artisan who made your yarn themselves!

 Child Rescue Nepal have improved education for 40,000 children, raised £150,000 for earthquake relief, pursued the prosecution of 24 traffickers in Nepal and India and rescued and brought to safety nearly 700 children.
 They promise that they won’t stop until every child is free – and your purchase will help their mission become a reality.

 Namaste are dedicated to sourcing beautiful fairly traded products from the far corners of the world, embracing traditional artisan skills.
 Ensuring products where possible are made from environmentally friendly, sustainable and recycled materials.

 - Supports Child Rescue Nepal

 - Approx 70-80 yards depending on thickness of yarn

 - Needle size would depend on your pattern, not the yarn itself